aws-samples/aws-cdk-intro-workshop/workshop/content/english/80-conclusion/_index.md

 * Learn about [__jsii__](https://github.com/awslabs/jsii), the technology
   behind the CDK's multi-language support
 * Browse some [examples](https://github.com/aws-samples/aws-cdk-examples) on our GitHub repository
+* Check out our YouTube channel, [CDK Live!](https://bit.ly/cdk-live) for live and pre-recorded content about the AWS CDK.

 -----